AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 <!-- code below -->
 <InlineAlert variant="info" slots="text1" />

-Please remember that you must always `append()` elements to the container's `children` property.
+Please remember that you must always `append()` elements to their container's `children` property.

-Using the same principles, we can create columns: rectangles as tall as the page and whose width we now know how to compute.
+Using the same principles, we can create columns: rectangles as tall as the page and whose width we can compute.

 ```js
 const doc = editor.documentRoot;